bithavoc/express-winston/Readme.md

     meta: Boolean, // control whether you want to log the meta data about the request (default to true).
     baseMeta: Object, // default meta data to be added to log, this will be merged with the meta data.
     metaField: String, // if defined, the meta data will be added in this field instead of the meta root object.
-    statusLevels: Boolean // different HTTP status codes caused log messages to be logged at different levels (info/warn/error), the default is false
+    statusLevels: Boolean or Object // different HTTP status codes caused log messages to be logged at different levels (info/warn/error), the default is false.
+Use an object to control the levels various status codes are logged at.
     ignoreRoute: function (req, res) { return false; } // allows to skip some log messages based on request and/or response.
     skip: function(req, res) { return false; } // function to determine if logging is skipped, defaults to false.
     requestFilter: function (req, propName) { return req[propName]; } // A function to filter/return request values, defaults to returning all values allowed by whitelist.
 If the function returns undefined, the key/value will not be included in the meta.